breatheco-de/content/src/content/how-to/how-to-concatenate-strings-on-python.md

 ```

-## Concatenate using the f-Strings
+## Concatenate strings on Python using the f-Strings

 Python f-Strings (formatted string literals) makes writing strings in a more clear and understanding way for humans.
 This option was [introduced on Python](https://4geeks.com/lesson/intro-to-python) 3.6 so keep in mind backward compatibility when using it.